Leo – David Malin

 Planets

 • Jupiter is sinking fast in the western sky during spring.
-It will be in conjunction with the Sun on May 18.
-Look for a close conjunction with Mercury on June 4.
+Look for pairings with the moon.

-• Neptune is a morning planet too close to the sun in early spring but better by June.
+• Neptune enters spring as morning planet, too close to the sun to observe until June.

-• Pluto is in Sagittarius and is a morning planet.
+• Pluto is in Capricornus in the morning sky.

 Meteor Showers